tranquilit/WAPT-Documentation/source/wapt-usage/wapt-selfservice.rst

 * save the package and deploy the package on your selection of hosts;

-* once the package is deployed, only uninstalled packages listed in the *selfservice* group(s) of which the :term:`User` is a member will be shown to the logged in :term:`User`;
+* once the package is deployed, only allowed packages listed in the *selfservice* group(s) of which the :term:`User` is a member will be shown to the logged in :term:`User`;